 The name OPPO humanises the app as a colleague or friend: ‘an old oppo of mine’ - to develop a position of trust.

 OPPO works as a personal record to self-monitor stresses and pressures.
-It logs working hours, records mood changes, and becomes a private place to think and respond to those thoughts using your OPPOs suggestions through learning characteristics of the user.
+It logs working hours, mood changes and becomes a private place to think and respond to those thoughts using your OPPOs suggestions through learning characteristics of the user.

-Language has to be simple, clear and down to earth.
+Language has to be simple, straightforward and down to earth.

 Immediate Response Firearms Officer – West Mercia Police